How Does Anchor Text Indexing Work?

-How does a search engine use information from anchor text in links pointed to pages?
+How does a search engine use information from anchor text in the links pointing to pages?

-Why and how do some pages get crawled more frequently than others?
+Why do some pages have more frequent crawling rates than other pages?

 How might links that use permanent and temporary redirects be treated differently by a search engine?

-A newly granted patent from Google, originally filed in 2003, explores these topics, and provides some interesting answers, and even some surprising ones.
+A newly granted patent from Google, originally filed in 2003, explores these topics such as anchor text indexing and crawling rates and redirects and provides some interesting and even surprising answers.

-Of course, this is a patent, and may not necessarily describe the actual processes in use by Google.
-It is possible that they are being used, or were at one point in time, but there has been plenty of time since the patent was filed for changes to be made to the processes described.
+Of course, this is a patent.
+It may not necessarily describe the actual processes in use by Google.
+It is possible that they are being used or were at one point in time, but there has been plenty of time since the patent was filed for changes to be made to the processes described.

-It has long been observed and understood that different pages on the web get indexed at different rates, and that anchor text in hyperlinks pointing to pages can influence what a page may rank for in search results.
+It has long been observed and understood that different pages on the web have different crawling rates and get indexed more quickly or slowly.
+Anchor text indexing with hyperlinks pointing to pages can influence what a page may rank for in search results.

-When you search, you expect a short list of highly relevant web pages to be returned.
-The authors of this patent tell us that previous search engine systems only associated the contents of the web page itself with the web page when indexing that page.
+When you search, you expect a shortlist of highly relevant web pages to be returned.
+However, the authors of this anchor text indexing patent authors tell us that previous search engine systems only associated the web page’s contents with the web page when indexing that page.

-They also tell us that there is valuable information about pages that can be found outside the contents of the web page itself in hyperlinks that point to those pages.
-This information can be especially valuable when the page being pointed towards contains little or no textual information itself.
+They also tell us that valuable information about pages can be found outside the web page’s contents in hyperlinks that point to those pages.
+This information can be precious when the page being pointed towards contains little or no textual information.

 For image files, videos, programs, and other documents, the textual information on pages linking to those documents may be the only source of textual information about them.

-Using anchor text, and information associated with links can also make it possible to index a web page before the web page has been crawled.
+Using anchor text indexing and looking at the information associated with those links can also make it possible to index a web page before the web page has been crawled.

 Creating Link Logs and Anchor Maps

-Link Log – A large part of the process involved in this patent includes the creation of a link log during the crawling and indexing process, which contains a number of link records, identifying source documents, including URLs, and the identity of pages targeted by those links.
+Link Log – A large part of the process involved in this patent includes the creation of a link log during the crawling and indexing process, which contains many link records, identifying source documents, including URLs, and the identity of pages targeted by those links.

-Anchor Map – Information about text associated with links ends up in a sorted anchor map, which includes a number of anchor records, indicating the source URL of anchor text, and the URL of targeted pages.
+Information about text associated with links ends up in a sorted anchor map.
+These include several anchor records indicating the source URL of anchor text and the URL of targeted pages.
 The anchor information is sorted by the documents that they target.
 The anchor records may also include some annotation information.

-In the creation of a link log and anchor map, a page ranker process may be used to determine a PageRank, or some other query-independent relevance metric, for particular pages.
+A page ranker process may be used to determine a PageRank, or some other query-independent relevance metric, for particular pages in creating a link log and anchor map.
 This page ranking may help determine crawling rates and crawling priorities.